Application and offer process (postgraduates and researchers)

 If you need to apply for a visa, ensure you allow sufficient time for the British Embassy to process your application.
 Failure to do so may result in late arrival and losing your room on campus.

 Applications for campus accommodaiton are made online at http://accom.brunel.ac.uk/apply.
 Before you join the University in September, normally in January, we will send you an email requesting that you complete an online application form.
 This form will allow you to indicate a preference for either an en suite or a standard room, supply a mobile number for SMS (text messaging) and provide a contact email address.
 Please note that we are unable to guarantee preferences, but the information supplied will help Accommodation Services complete the allocation process.

 If you need to apply for a visa, please ensure that you allow sufficient time for the British Embassy to process your application.
 Failure to do so may result in late arrival and losing your room.

 If you are an exchange, pre-sessional or English@Brunel student, please see the information for prospective international students for details of how to apply.

 All the University's residences are self-catering and rooms are reserved specifically for full-time postgraduate and research students.
 Students who have applied, met their conditions and confirmed their acceptance of an offer by 1 September will be accommodated on campus.
 In previous years students who applied later in the summer have also been allocated, but for these students accommodation is subject to availability.

-When you are offered a room you will be asked to sign/accept a Licence Agreement and pay a £350 (2015/16) booking fee to confirm the booking.
+When you are offered a room you will be asked to sign/accept a Licence Agreement and pay a £350 (2015/16 single rooms) booking fee to confirm the booking.
 If your preferred room type is not available you will be offered an alternative, if possible.